zowe/docs-site/docs/user-guide/cli-using-using-daemon-mode.md

 Review the following installation notes before you configure Zowe CLI to run in daemon mode:

 - Daemon mode does not function on z/OS UNIX System Services (USS) systems.
-- When you want Zowe CLI to run in daemon mode on **z/Linux** operating systems, you must build the daemon mode binary on the z/Linux systems.
+- When you want Zowe CLI to run in daemon mode on z/Linux operating systems, you must build the daemon mode binary on the z/Linux systems.
 For information about how to build the binary, see [Configuring daemon mode on z/Linux operating systems](../user-guide/cli-configure-daemon-on-zlinux-os.md).
 The sections [Enabling daemon mode](#enabling-daemon-mode) and [Disabling daemon mode](#disabling-daemon-mode) (in this article) **do not apply** to running Zowe CLI in daemon mode on z/Linux operating systems.
 - We do not recommend using daemon mode in an environment where multiple users use the same system.
 For example, a shared Linux server. **[can we explain why we don't recommend this?]**
 - When you are running Zowe on a Windows operating system in a virtual environment (for example, Windows Sandbox), you might receive an error message that indicates that a library named `VCRUNTIME140.dll` is missing.
 To correct the error, install Visual C++ Redistributable for Visual Studio 2015.
 For more information, see [Download Visual C++ Redistributable for Visual Studio 2015](https://www.microsoft.com/en-us/download/details.aspx?id=48145) in the Microsoft Download Center.

 ## Enabling daemon mode

-The following steps describe how to enable daemon mode and how to configure Zowe to run Zowe CLI constantly in daemon mode.
+To enable daemon mode and configure Zowe to run Zowe CLI constantly in daemon mode:

 1. Open a terminal window and issue the following command: